 Endura Women's MT500 Spray Trouser

 Waterproof, durable and stretchy.
 These are designed for mountain bikers but could easily double as robust winter commuter trousers.
-Also available in a men's version.
+Also available in a men's version

 Hump Spark Waterproof Overtrousers